jdavidaguil/life-sim/FINDINGS.md

 ### Falsifiable statement

 *Selection cannot build functional neural representations from random initialization within 1000 steps in this environment.
-Selection can maintain functional complexity, but not assemble it.
-Warm initialization from a functional solution is a prerequisite.*
+Selection can maintain functional complexity but not assemble it.
+Warm initialization from a functional intermediate is a prerequisite for neural genome evolution at these timescales.*

 ---